alexlask/alexlask/README.md

 🔭 I am currently working on a webscraper (C#) which I intend on making use of in an upcoming project!

+🌱 I’m currently learning about how to incorporate MCP in my upcoming project as well, exciting stuff!

 <!--
 **alexlask/alexlask** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.